 Image: Josef Stuefer

-A recent survey shows that ecstasy and LSD use among 16-24-year-olds has increased by 84% and 175% respectively in the past year .
-Overall drug use has remained constant – so why are these two gaining popularity with young people?
+Ecstasy and LSD use among 16-24-year-olds has been increasing.
+Overall, drug use has remained constant – so why are these two gaining popularity with young people?
+By Rachel Rosen

-You might have heard of darknet drug markets in connection with news coverage of the demise of Silk Road and the arrest of its founder Ross Ulbricht .
+You may remember stories about darknet drug markets in connection with news coverage of the demise of Silk Road and the arrest of its founder Ross Ulbricht.
 Despite several high profile law enforcement actions against these online markets, the dark web drugs industry is still going strong.
-One recent study estimates its yearly sales at over $100 million .
+One study estimates its yearly sales at over $100 million.